mikic202/Bomberman_Game/Bomberman/README.md

 - set_position - setter for the items position
 - position - getter for the position of the item
 - rescale - setter for the items scale
+<h4>Wall</h4>
+This class inherits after Item and represents Wall, which player cannot penetrate.
+It has one private attribute:

+- wall_texture_path_

+This class also has two public methods and three constructors.
+The methods are:

+- get_global_bounds
+- is_coloding_player
+<h4>Bomb</h4>
+This class inherits after Item and represents Bomb, which player canplace.
+It has six private attributes:

+- radius_
+- delay_
+- stregth_
+- placement_time_
+- position_on_board_
+- texture_path_

+This class also has three constructors and eight methods.
+- set_radius
+- radius
+- set_delay
+- delay
+- set_strength
+- strength
+- did_blow
+- position_on_board